Home / Resume / Healthcare / Nursing Resume

 After

-Provided critical care nursing for 5 to 6 patients per shift in a 28-bed medical-surgical ICU, managing mechanical ventilation, vasopressor titration, arterial lines, and continuous renal replacement therapy.
+Provided critical care nursing for 5 to 6 patients per shift in a 28-bed medical-surgical ICU, managing mechanical ventilation, vasopressor titration, IV therapy, and telemetry and cardiac monitoring.

 Before